-Globus is the fund's new funding programme in 2020-2024, designed to give artists and cultural players new opportunities to seek funding for projects that extend beyond the Nordic region.
+Globus is the Nordic Culture Fund's new funding programme in 2020-2024, designed to give artists and cultural players new opportunities to seek funding for projects that extend beyond the Nordic region.
 Here you can read more about the fund's work with Globus.
 In 2020-2021, the new programme will be tested on few selected pilot projects.
 During autumn 2020 it is also possible to apply for Globus Opstart which supports the development of ideas and collaboration in global contexts.

 We intend to meet artists where they are, support them with trust and with willingness to take risks, thereby making room for global perspectives on our part of the world.